Distributed Model Predictive Covariance Steering: Distributed Model Predictive Covariance Steering

 where $\kappa$ is the last time $k$ that an MPC cycle took place.
 Note that in the special case where we assign $\hat{x}_{i,\kappa} = \mu_{i,\kappa|\kappa}$, the second term in the RHS of \eqref{mpc control policy} becomes zero but this can change if the assumption of $\Sigma_{i,k|k} = 0$ is relaxed.

-\begin{remark} All computations in DMPCS (Lines 7-9,12,14,16,19) can be performed in parallel by every robot $i \in \calV$.
+\begin{remark} All computations in DiMPCS (Lines 7-9,12,14,16,19) can be performed in parallel by every robot $i \in \calV$.
 In addition, all necessary communication steps (Lines 13,15) take place locally between neighboring robots.
-Therefore, the proposed algorithm is \textit{fully distributed} in terms of computational and communication requirements. \end{remark} \begin{remark} The neighborhood adaptation that is performed in the beginning of every MPC cycle, based on the current positions of the robots, is an important advantage compared to the trajectory optimization approach followed in previous work \cite{saravanos2021distributed}, as it allows for using smaller adjustable neighborhoods and considering only collision avoidance constraints that are currently relevant.
-Except for enhancing safety, this also allows for using less copy variables, which further reduces dimensionality and computational demands. \end{remark}
+Therefore, the proposed algorithm is \textit{fully distributed} in terms of computational and communication requirements. \end{remark} \begin{remark} The neighborhood adaptation, during the beginning of every MPC cycle, is an important advantage compared to the trajectory optimization approach followed in \cite{saravanos2021distributed}, as it allows for using smaller adjustable neighborhoods. \end{remark}